zowe/docs-site/docs/contribute/contributing.md

     :x: You deleted the file.

-#### Using second person such as "you" instead of first person such as "we" and "our".
+#### Using second person such as "you" instead of first person such as "we" and "our"

 In most cases, use second person ("you") to speak directly to the reader.